An overview of Dart’s works heretofore produced in the lead up to his artist residency in Port Hope, Ontario with Critical Mass in August 2020.

 2008 Honourable Mention, Drawing // Toronto Outdoor Art Exhibition

-Completing the Distance Existence project – a multimedia project that began in the summer of 2020 during an artist residency in Port Hope.
+Distance: Existence – creating a multimedia project that began in the summer of 2020 during an artist residency in Port Hope.
+This project includes drawings, animations and sound elements.
 Thank you to the Ontario Arts Council for their support.

 For general inquiries about anything: